 Approximately 90% of Snap-on's net sales are products sold at a point in time through ship-and-bill performance obligations that also include repair services.
-The remaining sales revenue is earned over time primarily for software subscriptions, other subscription service agreements and extended warranty programs.
+The remaining sales revenue is earned over time primarily on a subscription basis including software, extended warranty and other subscription service agreements.